Valley of Flowers

 - If you are travelling on your own to the basecamp, then you'll have to pay Rs 3,500 per vehicle (6-seater) for the transportation from Karchi to Poolna and Rs 3,500 per vehicle (6-seater) for the transportation from Poolna to Dhak.
 If you are opting for Indiahikes transport, you don't have to pay these separately.
 The cost of transportation includes these.

-Day 1 (Pick-up Day): Getting to base camp, Karchi
+Day 1 (Pick-up Day): Drive from Rishikesh to Dhak

 The base camp for Valley of Flowers is located at Karchi.
 The drive from Rishikesh to Karchi is a beautiful one.
-The route is along the tributaries of Ganga.
-The road goes along hugging the mountainside and you see the forests and valleys of Garhwal below you.
+The route winds along the Alakananda River.
+The road hugs the mountainside and you see forests and valleys of Garhwal below you.

-After you cross the village of Pipalkoti, the entire scenery changes.
+After you cross the village of Pipalkoti, there is a shift in scenery.
 You suddenly see a stark difference in the landscape when approaching closer to the Greater Himalayan Range.

 The base camp for Valley of Flowers is located at Karchi.
 The drive from Rishikesh to Karchi is a beautiful one.
-The route is along the tributaries of Ganga.
-The road goes along hugging the mountainside and you see the forests and valleys of Garhwal below you.
+The route winds along the Alakananda River.
+The road hugs the mountainside and you see forests and valleys of Garhwal below you.

-After you cross the village of Pipalkoti, the entire scenery changes.
+After you cross the village of Pipalkoti, there is a shift in scenery.
 You suddenly see a stark difference in the landscape when approaching closer to the Greater Himalayan Range.

 Day 2: Karchi to Ghangaria via Poolna